 Stand out from the crowd with this dark-rooted sandy icy blonde hair.
 Its cool sandy blonde tone is sure to freshen up your cut.
 Style your collarbone-length mane with beach waves to show off the subtle layers.

 Your long hairstyle deserves nothing but a superb sandy blonde shade to boost its elegance!
 Here’s a sandy ash blonde balayage that fits the bill.
 It has a smokey-looking finish that’s trending while keeping your natural brown base color.
 Add texture to your wavy tresses for extra movement.

-It takes a full head of soft highlights to achieve this creamy sandy blonde balayage.
+Achieving this creamy sandy blonde balayage takes a full head of soft highlights.
 The ashy, sandy blonde hues balance out the entire color.
 The result is astonishing, especially if you add waves to your mid-length tresses.

 A buttery sandy blonde shade has richness and dimension.

 This sandy copper blonde will satisfy your need for a new hair transformation.
 You’ll look like a natural redhead with this color on straight, long locks.